VillagerUnknown/VillagerCoin/README.md

 * enableCoinFlipping - Allow players to flip a single coin for a heads or tails result.
 * enableTradeModifications - Modifies trades and replaces Emerald trades with Coin trades.
 (Default: true)
 * lootingBonusPerLevel - Bonus chance per level of looting coins will drop from mobs.
 (Default: 0.1)
+* maximumCoinStackSize - Maximum amount of coins in a single stack.
+(Default: 5000; Capped at: 1073741822)

 ## Support